German governing parties punished in state election

 Hesse's conservative governor, Volker Bouffier, told supporters that "the message this evening to the parties in the government in Berlin is clear: people want less argument, more objectivity, more solutions."

-Projections for ARD and ZDF public television, based on exit polls and partial counting, gave the CDU 27-28 per cent support and the centre-left Social Democrats nearly 20 per cent.
-When Hesse last elected its state legislature in 2013 -- on the same day that Merkel was triumphantly elected to a third term as chancellor -- they won 38.3 and 30.7 per cent, respectively.
-That would be the worst result in the region for the Social Democrats since World War II.
+Merkel's CDU won 27 per cent of the vote Sunday and the Social Democrats 19.8 per cent.
+When Hesse last elected its state legislature in 2013 -- on the same day that Merkel, at the height of her power, won a third term as chancellor -- they won 38.3 and 30.7 per cent, respectively.
+It was the worst result in the region for the Social Democrats since World War II.

-There were gains for the Greens, who were roughly level with Social Democrats at nearly 20 per cent -- compared with 11.1 per cent five years ago.
-And the far-right Alternative for Germany was on course to enter the last of Germany's 16 state parliaments with more than 12 per cent.
+There were big gains for the Greens, who took 19.8 per cent of the vote, compared with 11.1 per cent five years ago.
+And the anti-migration, anti-establishment Alternative for Germany won 13.1 per cent.

-The pro-business Free Democrats were seen winning above seven per cent and the Left Party around 6.5 per cent.
+The pro-business Free Democrats won 7.5 and the Left Party 6.3 per cent of the vote.

 Voters have appeared generally satisfied with Bouffier's outgoing state government.
 It was the first coalition between the CDU and the traditionally left-leaning Greens to last a full parliamentary term, and an unexpectedly harmonious alliance.